sadpuppyware/FAKE-Ransomware/README.md

 just wait 10 sec. it gonna show file name BTC_CODE.txt

-in BTC_CODE.txt have password for reaname back and put your password and all file is normal biw you can change name file yourself
+in BTC_CODE.txt have BITCOINCODE for get password and put your password and all file is normal biw you can change name file yourself